eclipse-edc/docs/developer/handbook.md

 #### Transfer processes

+A `TransferProcess` is a record of the data sharing procedure between a _consumer_ and a _provider_.
+It percolates through several states (`TransferProcessStates`).

+Once a contract is [negotiated](#contract-negotiations)) and an agreement is [reached](#contract-agreements), the consumer connector may send a transfer initiate request (more on that [here](#control-plane-state-machines)).
+Both parties may provision additional resources, for example deploying a temporary object store, where the provider should put the data.
+Similarly, the provider may need to take some preparatory steps, e.g. anonymizing the data.

+This is sometimes referred to as the _provisioning phase_.

+Once that is done, the transfer begins in earnest, according to the `dataDestination`, that was passed in the initiate request.

+The Management API provides several endpoints to manipulate data transfers.

+##### About Data Destinations

+A data destination is a description of where the consumer expects to find the data after the transfer completes.
+In a " provider-push" scenario this could be an object storage container, a directory on a file system, etc. In a "consumer-pull" scenario this could be an API endpoint from which the consumer wants to fetch the data.

+A data address is a schemaless object, and the provider and the consumer need to have a common understanding of the required fields.
+For example, if the provider is supposed to put the data into a file share, the `DataAddress` object representing the data destination will likely contain the host URL, a path and possibly a file name.
+So both connectors need to be "aware" of that.

+The actual data transfer is handled by a [data plane](#the-data-plane) through extensions (called "sources" and " sinks").
+Thus, the way to establish that "understanding" is to make sure that both parties have matching sources and sinks.
+That means, if a consumer asks to put the data in a file share, the provider must have the appropriate data plane extensions to be able to perform that transfer.

+If either side does _not_ have the appropriate extensions loaded at runtime, the transfer process will fail.

+##### Using event callbacks

 #### Expressing queries with a `Criterion`

 A `Criterion` is a normalized way of expressing a logical requirement between two operands and an operator.
 For example,